metasyn/memex/content/entries/thought/memex.md

-a portfolio, or a journal - it's a place where you can tend to ideas to watch them grow, and share with other's if they want to visit. i like the idea more generally, as it seems like it strikes a really reasonable balance between the external and internal worlds we live in. futher more, the concept of coming back to the same idea (i.e. page, theory, writing, notes, etc) and adding to that at a later date is also antithetical to the fast consumption we're used to online. the same essay doesn't have to stay the same. it's ok to update things - or to rip things
+a portfolio, or a journal - it's a place where you can tend to ideas to watch them grow, and share with other's if they want to visit. i like the idea more generally, as it seems like it strikes a really reasonable balance between the external and internal worlds we live in. furthermore, the concept of coming back to the same idea (i.e. page, theory, writing, notes, etc) and adding to that at a later date is also antithetical to the fast consumption we're used to online. the same essay doesn't have to stay the same. it's ok to update things - or to rip things